balder-dev/balder/doc/source/api/features.rst

 Basic ``Feature``
 =================

-The basic :class:`Feature` class is the master class of every Scenario.
+The basic :class:`Feature` class is the master class of every scenario.

 .. autoclass:: balder.Feature
     :members: